 (Unless you’re a wedding blogger) it’s impractical and unnecessary to go to every show.
 I suggest picking just one of the larger ones where you’re likely to find and book some vendors, and one the boutique ones too (like Hitch’d).
 It’s important to stick to any decisions you’ve made pre-show, and instead hone in on the next few to tick off.
 The shows shouldn’t overwhelm you, so read the below show-hacks and stay sane:

 1. Take a pen and paper.
 Before the show, write down all the aspects of the wedding you’ve already checked off (e.g. mine were ‘venue‘ and ‘dress‘), and then write the three tasks you next want to achieve next.
+You might even like to take them in a bag, so you can put all the pamphlets and business cards in there while you eat cake samples.

 2. Eat a good breakfast: Cake samples and champagne aside, just like a wedding a day at a wedding show demands a nutritious breakfast to power you through.